-Bill Belichick Has Vintage Assessment Of Patriots’ First Half Vs. Redskins
+Bill Belichick Offers Vintage Assessment Of Patriots’ First Half Vs. Redskins

 “Yeah, about 38 seconds of good football,” he said.

-New England upped its play right out of the gate in the second half, as the team turned in an 84-yard scoring drive capped off by a Jeremy Hill one-yard rushing touchdown.
+New England upped its play right out of the gate in the second half, as the team turned in an 84-yard scoring drive capped off by a Jeremy Hill 1-yard rushing touchdown.

 Thumbnail photo via Brian Fluharty/USA TODAY Sports